 Why is it important to take Gluten Relief with food?

 Since Gluten Relief aids in digestion, it is contraindicated to use the enzyme without eating.
 Although it is not harmful to take Gluten Relief on an empty stomach, it is simply a waste of money.
 If you take digestive enzymes too soon before a meal, you risk the enzyme becoming inactive.
 The food and enzyme must be in the stomach together for proper results.

 Are there any side effects involved with Gluten Relief?

-Side effects with Gluten Relief are rare, but not impossible.
-Mild cramping may occur, as the intestinal lining begins to cleanse.
-Other rare, but reported side effects include minor gastrointestinal disturbances, like bloating or gas.
-Starting off at a low dose can minimize any possible side effects.
+Side effects with Gluten Relief are rare.
+Mild cramping, bloating or gas may occur.
+Starting off at a low dose can minimize side effects.
 Side effects should clear with regular use, after a tolerance is established.

 Can I take Gluten relief with other systemic or digestive enzymes?